What's queer about fungi?

 What could fungi have to do with the LGBTQ community and queerness?
 Many queer people like to look to nature for examples of queerness, and when we do this, fungi tend to stand out.
 When we talk about nature being ‘queer’, it is not necessarily that there is anything in fungi that would ever be directly related to an LGBTQ identity.
 However, they can remind us that some of our widely accepted, but overly simplistic ways to understand sex, gender, reproduction, and identity are not universal in the natural world.
 Fungi not only live outside our concepts, but do so in a multitude of different ways!

 Many fungi need a partner to mate with in order to complete their life-cyles.
 One of the best studied examples of this is found in a very common species, the split-gill bracket fungus, also called Schizophyllum commune, which has a curious way of determining its mating-type.
 Mating-types are a concept that some people consider somewhat analogous to sex in animals.
 This fungus has something called a tetrapolar mating system.
 In it, two different genetic regions (called mating-type loci) define what an individual’s mating-type will be.
 For a compatible pairing, two individuals with different mating-types must fuse.
 Individuals with the same mating types are incompatible.
 In this non-binary system, each of these loci can have many possible versions (called alleles), and they can mix and match independently.
-Because of this, unlike the human XY system that can produce only a few different combinations, there are at least 23,328 possible different unique mating-types in Schizophyllum commune
+Because of this, unlike the human XY system that can produce only a few different combinations, there are at least 23,328 possible different unique mating-types in Schizophyllum commune!

 In natural population of the yeast Saccharomyces cerevisiae, mating-type switching can occur allowing cells to alternate between an "a" or "alpha" mating-type.
 This change happens through a clever genetic trick (called gene-conversion) where the cell cuts its own DNA out at a specific active spot on a chromosome and replaces it with a different segment of DNA from a hidden “silent storage” area on another part of the chromosome.
 By changing mating-types, yeast cells can mate with different partners, which helps them adapt to their environment and keep a diverse population.
 This process is essential for their survival and reproduction.
 In baker’s yeast strains, this mechanism is often defective producing cells with stable mating-types that are fixed as ‘a’ or “αlpha”.